unibe-geodata-modelling/2020-raspberry-pi-water-level/README.md

 Scripts
 -------------------------------------------------------------------------------------------------------------------------------------

-- *sensor_measurement.py*: Script for running both sensors simultainiously and saving data in .csv-file.
+- *sensor_measurement.py*: Script for running both sensors simultaneously and saving data in .csv-file.
-- *data_visualisation.py*: Script for visualisimg all created .csv-files automatically.
+- *data_visualisation.py*: Script for visualising all created .csv-files automatically.

 -------------------------------------------------------------------------------------------------------------------------------------